 The Self-Replication of Cancer Cells

 Cancer cells hijack stem cell self-renewal mechanisms by acquiring mutations that overactivate these pathways.
 What does this mean for aspects of cellular physiology that differ between stem cells and other cells?
 Does the extensive replicative capacity of cancer cells depend upon the same differences?
 Or do the cancer cells acquire independence from some of the constraints on normal stem cells as they mutate tumor-suppressor mechanisms?
-As we develop tools to study aspects of cellular physiology that have not previously been studied in normal stem cells, we also study how these mechanisms change in cancer cells, particularly in leukemia and melanoma.
-These studies sometimes reveal new vulnerabilities in cancer cells that could be exploited in anticancer therapies.
+Our studies sometimes reveal new vulnerabilities in cancer cells that could be exploited in anticancer therapies.
 For example, ion gradients are rarely studied in cancer cells.
 However, we have discovered that the ability of cancer cells to maintain subcellular ion gradients appears to be persistently stressed and that inhibitors of ion transporters can have synthetic lethal effects when combined with targeted agents that inhibit oncogenic signaling pathways.
-Our data suggest that a new class of anticancer agents can be developed to disrupt ion gradient homeostasis in cancer cells.

 This research has been supported in part by grants from the National Institute on Aging; the National Institute of Neurological Disorders and Stroke; the National Heart, Lung, and Blood Institute; the National Institute of Diabetes and Digestive and Kidney Diseases; and the Cancer Prevention and Research Institute of Texas.